karras/dotfiles/README.md

 [pam\_env](https://github.com/linux-pam/linux-pam/releases/tag/v1.5.0) it
 heavily depends on the chosen login flow (i.e. headless, Wayland-based, etc.) how to ideally inject the necessary environment variables.
-There is often a chicken and egg problem related to `XDG_CONFIG_HOME` as it's customization must be injected as early as possible otherwise the systemd user variables are not loaded either.
+There is often a chicken and egg problem related to `XDG_CONFIG_HOME` as its customization must be injected as early as possible otherwise the systemd user variables are not loaded either.

-In this case the problem is solved (read glued and hacked together) via a separate `wayfire-run` wrapper script which loads all environment variables and then finally starts Wayfire.
+In this case the problem is solved (read "glued and hacked together") via a separate `wayfire-run` wrapper script which loads all environment variables and then finally starts Wayfire.
 The login flow looks like this: